 - Pan or bowl to contain the foam

-The first thing you’re going to want to do is mix the yeast and water together.
+The first thing you’re going to want to do is mix the teaspoon of yeast and a few tablespoons of warm water together in a separate small cup or a small bowl.
 This will need to be set aside for a few minutes until it foams so it’s best to get that going so that you can set up the rest of your experiment while you wait.

 More Awesome Science Experiments for Kids

 - 10 Baking Soda Science Experiments for Kids

 - Baking Soda and Vinegar Balloon